Find flights

 Duncan Madden

-TAP Air Portugal – or Transportes Aéreos Portugueses – is Portugal’s national carrier.
+TAP Air Portugal (Transportes Aéreos Portugueses) is Portugal’s national airline carrier.
 A full-service airline and member of the Star Alliance, its offering differs greatly between its short-haul and long-haul routes.
-While its transatlantic fleet offers some of the best priced Business Class fares you’ll find, its short-haul service feels more like a low-cost carrier.
+Its transatlantic business class fares rank among the best priced you’ll find, while short-haul European flights feel more like a budget airline experience.

-Headquartered in the Portuguese capital, Lisbon, its primary focus is the European market.
-But its Atlantic coast location also makes it very convenient for direct flights to the Americas.
-In particular, it’s a major operator to and from Brazil and is the best airline for flying direct between Canada and Portugal.
+Headquartered in Lisbon, its main playground is the European market.
+But the Atlantic coast location makes it a convenient launchpad for direct flights to the Americas.
+In particular, it’s a major operator to and from Brazil and is the best airline for flying direct between the US and Portugal.

 Routes, network and fleet

-The TAP fleet is extensive and has in recent years had a much needed update.
-Added to its roster of aging aircraft are the more modern Airbus A320neo, A321neo, A330neo and A321LR models.
-This has dramatically improved my opinion of TAP, as many of its planes are now much more comfy and far better equipped than they were a decade ago.
+The TAP fleet is extensive and, thankfully, has been modernized in recent years.
+Joining its roster of aging aircraft are the more modern Airbus A320neo, A321neo, A330neo and A321LR models.
+This has seriously upgraded my opinion on TAP, as many of its planes are now way more comfortable and better equipped than older models.

-It’s worth checking what plane your flight will use, especially if you’re flying transatlantic.
-The gulf in quality, comfort and facilities between the old and neo models is significant.
+Here’s a pro tip: it’s worth checking what plane your flight will use, especially if you’re flying transatlantic.
+The difference in quality, comfort and facilities between the old and the new “neo” models is significant.

 How fare classes work